robper/solita-devacademy-spring-2024/README.md

 # Conclusions

 CSS is still annoying.
 80% of JS time is spent on small things and edge-cases.
+Not sure about Typescript, it's neat but sometimes requires you to do alot of things to achieve very little change.

 If I were to use Leaflet again, I would probably use something like:
 <https://github.com/ShipBit/sveltekit-leaflet>
 <https://github.com/ngyewch/svelte-leafletjs>
 <https://github.com/imIfOu/svelte-map-leaflet>
+But probably I'd use Mapbox, Maptiler or similar.

 # References